 However, this would be burdensome to administer and expensive for a small local government.
 Without financial assistance, the less wealth a household has, the greater the relative expense of owning and maintaining a vehicle ($100-$150/hour mechanic fee can be crippling to someone living on $20,000 a year, but not for someone making $50,000 a year).

 However, personal motor vehicles are expensive, both to purchase and maintain.
 Cars also have a limited service-life and can leave people in an emergency when they fail.
 Public subsidy could help with these things, but the administrative burden for thousands of personal motor vehicles would be far greater than a similar investment in public transit.
+A more accessible, reliable, and expanded public transit system could improve access for many residents for whom the barriers to motor vehicle access are too great to overcome quickly.

 For long-term development of transportation equity in Tompkins County, investment in public transit infrastructure could go much farther.
 More frequent and reliable buses, as well as larger and accessible carshare programs, could close the gap of number of trips and trip miles made between drivers and non-drivers, and therefore between white and non-white residents.